Omer0191/bpb3/index.md

 It is advised to install dependencies using miniconda.
 Package contains a file requirments.txt which can be used for automatic installation of dependencies from conda or pip.
-To install the package, go to the bpb3_git directory and type: python setup.py install For more detials, follow the readme file in the package.
+To install the package, go to the bpb3_git directory and type: python setup.py install For more details, follow the readme file in the package.
 </div>

 ## Installation:
 <div class="container-fluid abstract_des">